 Thinking Of Selling Your Home?
 Don’t Fall Prey to These 10 Myths

 Home sales are often complicated.
 Even if you do your due diligence, there may be a few things that you think are true that aren’t quite what you thought.
-Here are ten misconceptions that a lot of people have when it comes to selling their home.
+Here are ten myths about selling your home that a lot of people have.

-1. The Only Right Way to Sell Your House is With a Real Estate Agent
+1. The Only Right Way of Selling Your Home is With a Real Estate Agent

-There are several ways that you can sell your home these days including traditionally with a real estate agent.
+There are several ways of selling your home these days including traditionally with a real estate agent.
 Today’s technology means that there are several options including instant offer services, our Sell & Stay program, and FSBO with easier access to the resources you need through the internet.

 2. You Have to Upgrade to Sell Your Home

 People sometimes assume that they’ll need to upgrade the dated areas in their home to sell it, but that’s not necessarily the case.
 Plenty of buyers and programs will buy your home as-is, and the value doesn’t necessarily need to suffer too much for it.

 3. You Want a New Home So Selling This Be Emotionally Easy

 The prospect of leaving even a home that you absolutely hate isn’t always easy.
 There are a lot of emotional ties to factor into the equation.
 Sometimes leaving your home can be emotionally taxing, even if you’re truly ready to move on.
 If you’re not really ready, it can make leaving heart-wrenching.